MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 {: title="Literal Header Field -- Literal Name"}

-Either form of header field name representation is followed by the header field value represented as a string literal (see Section 5.2).
+Either form of header field name representation is followed by the header field value represented as a string literal (see Section 5.2 of [RFC7541]).

 # Use in HTTP/QUIC